stl314159/kasa-printer-autofan/README.md

 - `Dockerfile`: Defines the multi-stage build process for the Docker image.
 - `docker-compose.yml`: Defines the services and their configuration for Docker Compose.
 - `requirements.txt`: Lists the Python dependencies required for the project.
-- `src/app.py`: Contains the main Python script that monitors the printer's power consumption and controls the fan.
+- `src/app.sh`: Contains the main shell script that monitors the printer's power consumption and controls the fan.
 - `.env`: Stores the environment variables required for the project (not version-controlled).

 ## Dependencies